 Support is the number one characteristic most people are looking for in a new bed setup.
 It’s often synonymous with a firm mattress, but it doesn’t have to be.
 Just because a mattress is firm, doesn’t mean it’s supportive.
 A stomach sleeper may find a firm mattress more supportive, while a side sleeper might wake up with back pain on the same mattress.
 It’s possible for a mattress to still be supportive without being hard as a rock.

-Helix mattresses are made mostly out of foam, and it’s one of the best materials to use regarding isolating movement.
+Helix Luxe mattresses are hybrid, but are made mostly out of foam, and it’s one of the best materials to use regarding isolating movement.
 Every memory foam on the market advertises that you won’t wake your partner when getting up or moving around at night.
 The same can be said for Helix, though they don’t draw too much attention to this point.
 In their eye’s it’s more of a bonus than a selling point of their mattress.

 One of the questions in Helix’s questionnaire is whether or not you get hot when sleeping.
 If the answer is yes, then they provide extra airflow to keep you cool at night.
 Helix has replaced their heat-trapping latex with the more breathable High-Grade Polyfoam to overcome the hurdle other memory foam mattresses still face.

 Yes, they’re cool, but Helix mattresses still aren’t the coolest on the market.
 If reducing body temperature and sleeping cool is the primary requirement of a new mattress, then Helix might not be the ideal selection.
-There are plenty of cooling gel memory foam mattresses for sale that specializes in this issue in particular (Check here for our top 5).
-Then again, if you’re looking for a comfortable, customizable choice that will also keep you from getting too hot at night, then Helix is just fine.
+There are plenty of cooling gel memory foam mattresses for sale that specializes in this issue in particular.
+Then again, if you’re looking for a comfortable, customizable choice to keep you from getting too hot at night, then Helix is just fine.

 On their website, Helix Sleep makes it a point to mention the lesser-known point elasticity metric.
 Most people aren’t aware, but point elasticity refers to the mattress compressing at certain points and allowing for firmness in others.
 This feature allows you to roll over without losing the comfort you’ve had in your preferred sleep position.